-The Psychology Department conducts and disseminates quality research advancing knowledge in the psychological sciences.
+The Psychological Sciences Department conducts and disseminates quality research to advance knowledge in the psychological sciences.
 We attract and support faculty members who are recognized worldwide for excellence in their research.
-In addition, our faculty mentor students in laboratory and applied research throughout their undergraduate and graduate programs to facilitate an integrative appreciation of theory, research, and application and their growth as student scholars.

 Our Research Interests

-The breadth of our faculty research areas reflects both contemporary and cutting edge perspectives in psychology and provides a wide range of research and learning opportunities for students.
+The breadth of our faculty research areas reflects both contemporary and cutting edge perspectives in psychology.
+This provides a wide range of research and learning opportunities for students.
 As a Department, our research and teaching interests span the areas of

 - Behavioral and Cognitive Neuroscience

 Undergraduate and Graduate Student Research

 We introduce Psychological Sciences undergraduates to these research areas in the classroom.
 They then extend their experience by enrolling in directed readings, participating in independent research, or volunteering as a research assistant.
 Some students additionally conduct departmental Honors projects.
 Others present their research at conferences, or are co-authors on peer-reviewed journal publications.